andreas-str/Home-Black-Mirror/README.md

 The resolution set is custom to fit on a composite 4.3" lcd.
 The main surfaces can be rearanged to fit a bigger screen if needed.

+To run, execute the main with "python3 main.py" Pressing Q will quit the program.
+M will switch through the different modes

 This program will run on a device other than a Raspberry pi for testing purposes

+Dependances: (can be instelled using PIP) pathlib, pygame, astral, sqlite3, pigpio, gpiozero, imaplib

 # Arduino